-D. The Constitutional Police Power Authority to Regulate Necessarily Includes the Power to Enforce by Criminal and Civil Means in Order to Protect Public Health and Safety
+D. The Constitutional Police Power Authority To Regulate Includes The Power To Enforce By Criminal And Civil Means To Protect Public Health and Safety

 Cities and counties have traditionally regulated land uses and more recently cannabis distribution facilities including prohibiting their operation.
-With the power to regulate comes the power to enforce and local governments have enforced their police power authority by both civil and criminal means.
+With the power to regulate comes the power to enforce and cities have enforced their police power authority by both civil and criminal means.
 (People v.
 Gonzalez, supra, 53 Cal.App.5th Supp. at pp. 11-13.)

-"[I]t is commonly the case that with regard to public welfare offenses, a legislative body will intend guilt can be proved without any proof of scienter or wrongful intent."
-(Id. at p.
-12 (quoting In re Jorge M. (2000) 23 Cal.4th 866, 872).)
-"Such offenses are based upon the violation of statutes which are purely regulatory in nature and involve widespread injury to the public."
-(Ibid.)
+After the passage of Proposition 64, the Governor signed the Medicinal and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA), Business and Professions Code section 2600 et seq., as amended by Stats 2017, ch.
+27, section 4, into law on June 27, 2017.
+It repealed the Medical Marijuana Regulation and Safety Act and created one regulatory system for both medicinal and adult use marijuana.
+The new act explicitly authorized local jurisdictions "to complete prohibit the establishment or operation of one more types of businesses licensed under [MAUCRSA] within the local jurisdiction."
+(Bus. & Prof. Code, § 26200, subd. (a)(1); see County of Kern v.
+Alta Sierra Holistic Exchange Service, supra, 46 Cal.App.5th at p.
+106.) "[I]t is commonly the case that with regard to public welfare offenses, a legislative body will intend guilt can be proved without any proof of scienter or wrongful intent."
+(People v.
+Gonzalez, supra, 53 Cal.App.5th Supp. at p.
+12 quoting In re Jorge M. (2000) 23 Cal.4th 866, 872.)
+"Such offenses are based upon the violation of statutes which are purely regulatory in nature and involve widespread injury to the public.
+(Id.)
 "Under many statutes enacted for the protection of the public health and safety, e.g., traffic and food and drug regulation, criminal sanctions are relied upon even if there is no wrongful intent."
-(Ibid.) (quoting In re Jennings (2004) 34 Cal.4th 254, 267).)
+(Id., quoting In re Jennings (2004) 34 Cal.4th 254, 267.)